cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

        | `` "system.process.tuples.attempt.read","system.process.tuples.read","system.store.bytes",``
        | `` "system.store.ops","system.store.writes","user.names.bytes"]``
    * - Description
-     - Returns all metrics in the context of the flowlet *saver* of the application *PurchaseHistory* of the *default* namespace; in this case, returns a list of system and user-defined metrics.
+     - Returns all metrics in the context of the flowlet *saver* of the application *HelloWorld* of the *default* namespace; in this case, returns a list of system and user-defined metrics.

 Querying A Metric